pquline/ft_dashboard/README.md

    cd ft_dashboard
    npm install
    ```
 2. Run the development server:
    ```bash
    npm run dev
    ```
 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

 > You need a valid 42 session cookie to use the dashboard.

+## How it works

+- Attendance data is fetched from the 42 API and cached in your browser for fast reloads.
+- You can manually refresh your data from the header dropdown.
+- Cached data is cleared automatically when you log out.

 ## Project Structure